 We also provide our children with outdoor adventure opportunities by offering two residential trips: one to Castlerigg; to Lakeside in The Lake District in Year 6.
 These trips not only provide memorable experiences for the children, but also broaden their opportunities to experience new sports and adventurous activities.

-We also make use of or unique locality by having regular nature walks which are linked to other parts of our curriculum e.g. Science, English, Forest School.
+At St Peter’s we are privileged to be able to make use of our unique locality, having regular nature walks which are linked to other parts of our curriculum e.g. Science, English, Forest School.

 - The ability to acquire new knowledge and skills exceptionally well and develop an in-depth understanding of PE.